Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Observations and data reduction

 \subsubsection{Optical}

-To discount any potential issue in the public ZTF photometry of SN\,2022jli we downloaded the original ZTF images from the NASA/IPAC Infrared Science Archive,\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ztf.html}} and performed host-galaxy template image subtraction using {\sc HOTPANTS} \citep{2015ascl.soft04004B}.
+To discount any potential issue in the public ZTF photometry of SN\,2022jli, we downloaded the original ZTF images from the NASA/IPAC Infrared Science Archive,\footnote{\url{https://irsa.ipac.caltech.edu/Missions/ztf.html}} and performed host-galaxy template image subtraction using {\sc HOTPANTS} \citep{2015ascl.soft04004B}.
 Aperture and PSF photometry was then computed from these template subtracted science images using {\sc Python} scripts.
 ATLAS forced photometry from the ATLAS forced photometry server was also downloaded and included in our analysis.\footnote{\url{https://fallingstar-data.com/forcedphot/}} We include $g$-band ASAN-SN photometry to complement the photometry during the decline from the first maximum and on the rise to the second maximum.
 The ASAN-SN photometry correspond to photometry published by \citet{moore23} and \citet{chen24}.

-The reduction of the LDSS-3 and Goodman images was performed in IRAF following standard procedures that include bias subtraction and the normalization of the science images using a normalized flat image, the astrometric registration of the images was done using {\sc astrometry.net} \citep{lang10}.
+The reduction of the LDSS-3 and Goodman images was performed in IRAF following standard procedures that include bias subtraction and the normalisation of the science images using a normalised flat image, the astrometric registration of the images was done using {\sc astrometry.net} \citep{lang10}.
 The reduction of the EFOSC2 $V$-band acquisition image was done with the PESSTO pipeline \citep{smartt15}.
 Aperture and PSF photometry was performed with {\sc Python} scripts \citep[see e.g.,][]{hueichapan22}.
 The optical photometry of SN\,2022jli is presented in Fig. \ref{lightcurves_fig}.
+LDSS-3, EFOSC2 and Goodman photometry is reported in Table \ref{op_phot_tab} in the Appendix.